JHodgkins/MSP4-MovieBox/README.md

 - [imdb](http://imdb.com) was used as inspiration for how to structure movie information.
 - [1mdb data searching](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/) was used as the source for searching movie information and the returned JSON to construct the fixture files.
 - [Django source code (GitHub)](https://github.com/django/django/blob/a6291394256aa758d74eec9ce0cfae8aea6475f2/django/contrib/auth/forms.py#L108) was used to understand the data structure of django and what models the framework uses.
-- [Stripe custom payment flow](https://stripe.com/docs/payments/quickstart) was used to hlp construct the payment system and the return calls.
+- [Stripe custom payment flow](https://stripe.com/docs/payments/quickstart) was used to help construct the payment system and the return calls.
 - [Code Institute Django walk through project](https://codeinstitute.net/full-stack-software-development-diploma/?utm_term=code%20institute&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=581730217381&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAjwqJSaBhBUEiwAg5W9p3k30OqBaH5pz85MnpLKQzEY3btySrfUk1HjuK9aIjMGcWNHfBhzZhoCrEAQAvD_BwE) The project videos gave tremendous help in understanding Django and the framework, the project showed how to impliment products, this helped tremendously when creating the MovieBox application.
 - [How to create amazon S3 bucket using Python](https://www.youtube.com/watch?v=qGS9UiCFVbo) this video heled me visually see how to navigate and setup the amazon bucket.

 ### Images and icons
 - Icons used within the application were from the Font Awesome free icon set.
-- Pictures of the movie covers were used from [umdb data searching api](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/details) which was also used to lookup movie title details, the api returns a poster image which is wha is used as movie covers for the products on the e-commerce web application MovieBox.
+- Pictures of the movie covers were used from [umdb data searching api](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/details) which was also used to lookup movie title details, the api returns a poster image which is what is used as movie covers for the products on the e-commerce web application MovieBox.

 ### Content
 Movie information is supplied by RapidApi using the api [1mdb Data searching](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/).
-The content recieved from the api was also checked against the data held on the imdb website and other media outlets to ensure details wer correct.
+The content recieved from the api was also checked against the data held on the imdb website and other media outlets to ensure details were correct.

 ## Acknowledgments
 Thank you to my Tutor Philip Morris, my mentor Chris Quinn and a huge thank you to my wife Jeanmarie and my children for giving me so much support and understanding through the tougher times of the project and the course entirety.
 Reaching the end of the course would not of been possible without all my families support and the support provided by my tutor at Harlow College.
 To my classmates who have become such great friends and I very much look forward to working with them in the future and seeing where we all go with this new knowledge.
-This final project which marks the end of this chapter is dedicated to my Nan, Granddad and Father who I wish could of been here to shared this milestone in my learning to become a developer xxx
+This final project which marks the end of this chapter is dedicated to my Nan, Granddad and Father who I wish could of been here to share this milestone in my learning to become a developer xxx